 2.30pm – exploring the exhibitions of Design Festa Gallery

-In two buildings on both sides of Sakuratei, this free art gallery is the occasion for many local or foreigner artists to expose their work.
-Not all the collections had the same interest in my opinion but some of them were really worth a look and you might find an original souvenir to bring back home.
-Even the facade with its muddle of black metallic poles is an artwork by itself!
+At the end of the 90 minutes I was allowed to eat the Okonomiyaki I had prepared, I went to the Design Festa Gallery, a free art gallery located in two buildings on both sides of Sakuratei.
+Many local or foreign artists come here to expose their work.
+Not all the collections had the same interest in my opinion but some of them were really worth a look, and even the facade with its muddle of black metallic poles was an artwork by itself!

 3.15pm – 3D latte art coffee in Reissue

-This might be the weirdest thing you’ll see in Japan, so kitsch but also so funny and in the end completely unmissable.
-The barista of Reissue, a little café easy to miss if you don’t see the little staircase heading there, is capable of drawing anything you want on top of your cappuccino, in 3D with milk foam.
+This is among the kitschiest things I saw in Japan, but it was also so completely unusual that I can only recommend to give a visit to the café Reissue, up a discreet little staircase on Harajuku Street, close to Design Festa Gallery.
+The barista here has an extraordinary savoir-faire: he is capable of drawing anything you want on top of your cappuccino, in 3D with milk foam!
 Name your favourite character or even show him a picture of your choice and after a few minutes you’ll get the result in a cup in front of you.
-Unbelievable!
 Will you recognise what I ordered myself?

 4pm – luxury shopping in Omotesando-dori